uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

-The starter code that you pulled from the upstream repository (also known as the distribution) includes code for a simple game in which the player has three attempts to unscramble a word.
+The starter code that you pulled from the upstream repository (also known as the distribution) includes code for a simple game in which a player has three attempts to unscramble a word.

 The code we have given you is broken.
 Once it is fixed, you will be able to play the game.